 - Community members and employees/retirees must complete the application, secure any necessary signatures, and submit it to the Office of the Registrar before the deadline for each term.

-- Community members and employees/retirees will be required to meet with the Assistant Registrar in 115 Lincoln Hall each term to register.
+- Community members and employees/retirees will be required to meet with the Associate Registrar whose office is on the first floor of Lincoln Hall each term to register.

 - Employees are eligible to register before other non-degree students.